ml-workgroup/covid-19-image-repository/readme.md

 COVID-19 Image Repository
 =========================
-The aim of this project is to make an anonymized data set of COVID-19 positive patients with a focus on radiological imaging publicly available.
-This data set includes master-, image- and laboratory-data.
+This project aims to create an anonymized data set of COVID-19 cases with a focus on radiological imaging.
+This includes images with extensive metadata, such as admission-, ICU-, laboratory-, and patient master-data.

-This repository contains image data from the [Institute for Diagnostic and Interventional Radiology][radiology mhh], Hannover Medical School, Hannover, Germany.
+This repository contains image data from the [Institute for Diagnostic and Interventional Radiology][radiology mhh], [Hannover Medical School][mhh], Hannover, Germany.

 Download